AlexTGoCreative/ChatBot/README.md

 In this project, the OPSWAT docs are vectorized and used to provide context to Gemini.

-Additionally, users can provide a **hash** related to a scan, and the chatbot will use the scan results as part of the context for generating accurate responses.
+Additionally, users can **upload a file via drag and drop** or **enter a URL** to retrieve and scan its content for more context in the chatbot's responses.

 ---